-At all levels the Party will ensure that members, elected representatives, affiliated organisations and, where practicable, the wider community are able to participate in the process of policy consideration and formulation.

-- 2. Party conference shall decide from time to time what specific proposals of legislative, financial or administrative reform shall be included in the Party programme.
+- At all levels the Party will ensure that members, elected representatives, affiliated organisations and, where practicable, the wider community are able to participate in the process of policy consideration and formulation. - Party conference shall decide from time to time what specific proposals of legislative, financial or administrative reform shall be included in the Party programme.
 This shall be based on the rolling programme of work of the National Policy Forum.
 No proposal shall be included in the final Party programme unless it has been adopted by the Party conference by a majority of not less than two-thirds of the votes recorded on a card vote. - 3.
-When in Government the NEC, the seven backbench members of the Parliamentary Committee of the Parliamentary Labour Party ('PLP') plus the Chair of the PLP, the Cabinet, the Chair and three vice Chairs of the NPF, two CLP members of the NPF to be elected by CLP delegates to the NPF, and eight Trade Union members of the TULO Contact Group, shall decide which items from the Party programme shall be included in the manifesto which shall be issued by the NEC prior to every general election.
-The joint meeting shall also define the attitude of the Party to the principal issues raised by the election which are not covered by the manifesto. - 4.
-When not in Government the NEC, the Shadow Cabinet, the Parliamentary Committee of the Parliamentary Labour Party ('PLP') and the Chair and three vice Chairs of the NPF shall decide which items from the Party programme shall be included in the manifesto that shall be issued by the NEC prior to every general election.
-The joint meeting shall also define the attitude of the Party to the principal issues raised by the election which are not covered by the manifesto. - The NEC shall decide which items from the programme shall be included in the election manifesto for the European Parliament after consultation with the European Parliamentary Labour Party ('EPLP') and with sister parties in the Party of European Socialists.
+When in Government the NEC, the seven backbench members of the Parliamentary Committee of the Parliamentary Labour Party ('PLP') plus the Chair of the PLP, the Cabinet, the Leaders of the Scottish and Welsh Labour Parties, the Chair and three vice Chairs of the NPF, two CLP members of the NPF to be elected by CLP delegates to the NPF, and eight Trade Union members of the TULO Contact Group, shall decide which items from the Party programme shall be included in the manifesto which shall be issued by the NEC prior to every general election.
+The joint meeting shall also define the attitude of the Party to the principal issues raised by the election which are not covered by the manifesto.

+- 4. When not in Government the NEC, the Shadow Cabinet, the Parliamentary Committee of the Parliamentary Labour Party ('PLP'), the Leaders of the Scottish and Welsh Labour Parties, and the Chair and three vice Chairs of the NPF and eight Trade Union members of the TULO Contact Group shall decide which items from the Party programme shall be included in the manifesto that shall be issued by the NEC prior to every general election.
+The joint meeting shall also define the attitude of the Party to the principal issues raised by the election which are not covered by the manifesto. - 5.
+The NEC shall decide which items from the programme shall be included in the election manifesto for the European Parliament after consultation with the European Parliamentary Labour Party ('EPLP') and with sister parties in the Party of European Socialists.